Checklist before installation

 Please read more about the Child process option which is recommended for larger Jira Server instances.

 Select license type Atlassian Marketplace (if you created a trial license key there) or eazybi.com (if you received a beta tester license key).

 Enter the corresponding license key (and also organization name in case of eazybi.com license type).
 If there will be any issues with entered license name or key then you will see the corresponding error message.

 If you are using Atlassian Marketplace license and latest versions of Add-ons Manager then license information will be entered in Add-ons Manager and in this screen you will only see current license information.

 After you have entered database connection and license information click Update database and license settings to continue.

-If you need to return back to eazyBI Settings screen then log in as Jira user with system administration rights and in any eazyBI page click on System Admin link on top right corner and then select Settings.
+If you need to return back to eazyBI Settings screen then log in as Jira user with system administration rights and in any eazyBI page click on System Admin link on the top right corner and then select Settings.

 Perform the first Jira data import

-If database connection and license information were correct, then eazyBI database will be created as well as first eazyBI account (with default name “Jira reports”).
+If database connection and license information were correct, then eazyBI database will be created as well as first eazyBI account (with the default name “Jira reports”).
 In one eazyBI account, you can import one or several Jira projects, create reports, charts and dashboards and give access to selected Jira users and groups.
 If in your Jira server you have many different projects which are used by different user groups then most probably you will need to create several eazyBI accounts and in each account import related subset of Jira projects.

 After clicking Create, a new Jira source application will be created and you can